DarioSpiller/Tutorial_PRISMA_IGARSS_wildfires/README.md

 ## General info
 This project contains the Jupyter Notebook related to the IGARSS Tutorial held by Dr. Stefania Amici and Dr. Dario Spiller at IGARSS 2022.
+The notebook goes through the loading and inspectioning of the PRISMA data, and presents a simple classification model which as also been used in the following work:

+*Spiller, D., Ansalone, L., Amici, S., Piscini, A., Mathieu, P. P., “Analysis and Detection of Wildfires by Using Prisma Hyperspectral Imagery”, ISPRS 2021, July 4-10 2021*

+Please be aware that, according to the ASI policy concerning PRISMA data, the reference image used in this notebook should be downloaded from each user.
+For problems in accessing PRISMA data, please contact the ASI PRISMA team.

+Should you have problems using this repository, please also try contacting Dr. Dario Spiller at: dario.spiller@uniroma1.it

 ## Technologies
 Project is created with: